-Many companies are obliged by the GDPR (and in Germany by the Federal Data Protection Act) to designate a Data Protection Officer (DPO).
+Many companies are obliged by the EU GDPR or by national data protection laws, such as the the Federal Data Protection Act in Germany or the UK GDPR in the United Kingdom, to designate a Data Protection Officer (DPO).

 The obligation applies if the economic activities require processing of personal data on a large scale or of personal data that is considered sensitive.
-Moreover, companies with an establishment in Germany which employs at least 10 persons with automated data processing (e.g. by using a computer) or which carries out data processing that is subject to a so-called data protection impact assessment will need to appoint a DPO.
+Moreover, a company with an establishment in Germany will need to appoint a DPO if it employs at least 20 persons with automated data processing (e.g. by using a computer), or if it carries out data processing that is subject to a so-called data protection impact assessment.

 Although an internal solution is possible under the GDPR, an outsourcing is more attractive to many companies.
-When an external DPO is appointed, companies can save resources:
+An external DPO can save resources:

-- external service providers often have a vast experience regarding data protection practices and can optimize compliance more effectively
+- external service providers often have a vast experience regarding data protection practices and can drive compliance more effectively.

 - data subjects regarding all issues related to processing of their data and exercising their rights under the GDPR

 - the data protection supervisory authority for any consultations concerning processing activities of the company.

 We are experienced in providing external GDPR DPO services across all industries.
 DP Dock not only serves customers in the EU but also businesses based in the US, Australia, and Asia, which plan to enter the European markets.

 Our services include: